Computational Cosmic Censorship: Introduction

+Relative complexity measures the least circuit cost of making the transition~\cite{BrownSusskind2018}.
+Nielsen's original geometric construction equips the unitary group with a penalized geometry and defines the operator cost $\mathcal{C}(U)$ as a shortest-path length~\cite{Nielsen2006}.
+Equation~\eqref{eq:relative-complexity} is instead the induced state complexity: one further minimizes that unitary cost over all endpoint unitaries mapping $|X\rangle$ to $|Y\rangle$, equivalently passing to the quotient by the stabilizer of the state~\cite{Auzzi2021}.
+For the reversible metric cost assumed in the distance argument, this construction induces a state-space distance $d(X,Y)=\Crel(X,Y)$.
+If $\mathcal{C}_{R}(X)=d(R,X)$ denotes the complexity of $X$ relative to a common reference state $R$, the reverse triangle inequality gives

+Consequently, a divergent difference of formation complexities relative to the same vacuum reference is sufficient, without identifying that difference with the exact optimal circuit, to establish divergent transition complexity.

-A crucial ingredient in giving this quantity an oper- ational meaning is that complexity should not change arbitrarily fast under physical time evolution.
-Rigorous results in random and local random circuit models show linear complexity growth for long times in settings de- signed to capture generic chaotic dynamics~\cite{Haferkamp2021,Brandao2021}.
-In what follows, we therefore adopt the assumption that physi- cally realizable states are connected by evolutions with finite complexity growth rate.
-Under this assumption, states separated by an infinite complexity difference can- not be reached from one another within finite boundary time.
+A second ingredient is that complexity should not change arbitrarily fast under physical time evolution.
+Rigorous results in random and local random circuit models show linear complexity growth for long times in settings designed to capture generic chaotic dynamics \cite{Haferkamp2021,Brandao2021}.
+Throughout this paper we assume that physically realizable boundary evolutions have finite complexity growth rate.
+This assumption is weaker than imposing a Lloyd-type upper bound~\cite{Lloyd2000}; relaxing it would affect CA- and CV-based arguments generally, not the present mechanism specifically.
+Together with Eq.~\eqref{eq:reverse-triangle}, it implies that states at divergent relative complexity cannot be connected in finite boundary time.